 I’m sure you don’t usually see a “For Dummies” book on the list of must-read personal finance books.
 But it was the first personal finance book I ever read, and it helped put me on the path that I’m on now.
 I didn’t know a thing about finance when I picked this book up, all I knew was that I was living paycheck to paycheck and I needed help.

 So I went on Amazon and got Personal Finance for Dummies.
 There’s so much valuable information jammed in this book, and its geared specifically towards those with absolutely no experience.
 It starts with the very basics of learning financial literacy and goes through topics such as budgeting, investing, dealing with debt, and insurance.
-It’s a great resource for someone who is just starting out and is trying to get their financial life in order.
+It’s a great resource for someone who is just starting out and is trying to achieve financial security.

 Rich Dad Poor Dad – Robert Kiyosaki